very-good-science/our-handbook/README.md

 * build a healthy, inclusive, enjoyable research culture in their group
 * produce the most ethical and rigorous research possible

-We are working Openly, meaning that we welcome [contributions](#contributing) in order to create a richer resource for others.
+We welcome [contributions](#contributing) in order to create a richer resource for others.

 ## Why are we making this template handbook?
 Research culture can be a hellscape: